mzamora/mzamora.github.io/index.md

 ## Hello world
 I'm an Assistant Professor at the Department of Mechanical Engineering at the [University of Chile](http://www.dimec.uchile.cl).
-My current research is related to Stratocumulus cloud modeling for coastal cities, motivated by solar forecasting applications.
+My current research focuses on modeling Stratocumulus clouds for coastal cities, motivated by solar forecasting applications.
 I'm interested in renewable energy applications, sustainable cities, as well as fluid dynamics and turbulence.

 I also work for the [Center of Acceleration of Sustainable Electromobility](https://centroelectromovilidad.cl/) (CASE), and I'm an Adjunct Researcher at the [Solar Energy Research Center](https://serc.cl/) and the [FCFM Energy Center](https://centroenergia.cl/).